The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Rinse the rice

-- Transfer the rice to a mesh strainer and leave it to drain for 5 to 10 minutes.
+- Transfer the rice to a fine mesh strainer and leave it to drain for 5 to 10 minutes.

-Cook rice in a pressure cooker
+Cook the rice in Instant Pot (or similar pressure cooker)

 - Lock the lid and move the steam release valve to the sealing position.
 Set the Instant Pot to pressure cook mode (or manual mode for older models) on high pressure for 5 minutes.

-Mix the sushi vinegar
+Mix the sushi vinegar (only if making sushi)

 - While the rice cooks, make the sushi vinegar.
 Place the rice vinegar, sugar and salt in a small bowl and stir until dissolved.